mozilla/fxa-dev/README.md

 ### Custom fxa-dev branch

-You can control the branch for each environment by changing the `{fxadev_git_version}` value in the environment configuration file.
+You can control the branch of fxa-dev for each environment by changing the `{fxadev_git_version}` value in the environment configuration file.

 ## Layout Notes